jpalardy/jpalardy.github.io/_posts/2018-03-02-8-years-of-reading-visualized.markdown

 what I read for years.
 I occasionally pull the data out and try to see what insights I can extract out of it.
 The [data]({{site.url}}/assets/8-years-reading/books.csv) consists of the date I finished reading a book.
-There's one date per book, some dates have more than one book.
+There's one date per book, and some dates have more than one book.

 I've tried a bunch of [summary statistics](https://blog.jpalardy.com/posts/reject-summary-statistics/), various counts and averages, but it wasn't very enlightening.
 I